-- 10.On , 2018, the Appellant requested an administrative hearing regarding CTDHP's denial of orthodontia.
-(Exhibit 5: Administrative Hearing Request form and Hearing summary) - 11.
-On 2018, Dr. Robert Gange, D.D.S., Dental Consultant for CTDHP, reviewed the Appellant's model's and panoramic radiographs and arrived at a score of 21 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
-Dr. Gange found no evidence of severe irregular placement or irregular growth or development of the jaw bones.
+- 10. On , 2018, Dr. Geoffrey Drawbridge, D.D.S., Dental Consultant for CTDHP, reviewed model's and panoramic radiographs and arrived at a score of 21 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
+Dr. Drawbridge found no evidence of severe irregular placement or irregular growth or development of the jaw bones.
 There was also no evidence presented of the presence of emotional issues directly related to his dental condition.
-(Exhibit 6: Preliminary Handicapping Malocclusion Assessment Record and Hearing summary) - 12.
-On , 2018, CTDHP notified the Appellant that a second appeal review score of 21 points did not meet the criteria for orthodontic treatment.
-(Exhibit 7: Appeal Review Letter and Hearing summary) - 13.
-The Appellant has not received treatment by a qualified psychiatrist or psychologist for mental emotional or behavior problems, disturbances or dysfunctions related to his teeth or mouth.
+(Exhibit 6: Preliminary Handicapping Malocclusion Assessment Record and Hearing summary) - 11.
+On 2018, CTDHP notified the Appellant that a second appeal review score of 21 points did not meet the criteria for orthodontic treatment.
+(Exhibit 7: Appeal Review Letter and Hearing summary) - 12.On , 2018, CTDHP requested a third review due to differences in scoring for .
+(Hearing summary) - 14. has not received treatment by a qualified psychiatrist or psychologist for mental emotional or behavior problems, disturbances or dysfunctions related to his teeth or mouth.
 (Hearing record)